EckisWelt/WhereScape/Template/README.md

 ```

 What kind of template types do exist (so far in our architecture):
+* block (reusable select statements for views or stored procedure)
 * ddl (used for create statements for views and tables)
 * procedure (used for stored procedures)
 * utility (used for shared functionality among all templates)

 ### Utility

-The utility section consists of 2 master templates:
+The utility section consists of 3 master templates:
+* configuration
 * elements
 * snippets

+In the **configuration template** are many default settings I reuse in other templates.
+Unfortunatley I didn't find a way yet to use these values as variables in if clauses.
+So search and replace in other templates anything like '== "'.
+Then it looks like that I needed to hard code it..

 In the **elements template** are such things like:
 * column lists
 * where clauses
 * joins

-While in the **snippets template** are just small recurring code to return strings and formulas.
+In the **snippets template** are just small recurring code to return strings and formulas.

+Other utility templates are:
+* procedure
+* ddl

+They have reusable patterns for template types

+### DDL

+These templates are useable in all objects.
+Instead of the default table creation it is possible to specify a view DDL instead.
+In that way it is not needed to create tables and stored procedures.

 ### Procedure

-The procedure template type starts with the outline of a stored procedure and recurring elements.
-Actually it is also an
-utility template but for better organization and because it can only be used for procedure templates it lies here.

-## Notes

-From a default environment I changed some stuff:
-* All date data types are of datetime2(7)
-* I use sysdatetime() to get insert_date or update_date
-* My major system column for load dates is dss_load_datetime

-Modify accordingly to get it working.
+These templates are used for creating stored procedures

+### Block

+A block is in my case a SELECT statement for a specific purpose.
+Usually inserting data into a target table.

+By designing a block I can reuse it in a view and a stored procedure at the same time.
+In that way I can select to create a view or a table with a stored procedure with the same outcome.

+Think further and you are able to create virtual data warehouse.